Taejo of Joseon: Reign

 In 1392, Yi Sŏnggye forced King Gongyang to abdicate, exiled him to Wonju (where he and his family were secretly executed), and enthroned himself as the new king, thus ending Goryeo's 475 years of rule.
 In 1393, he changed his dynasty's name to Joseon.

 Among his early achievements was the improvement of relations with the Ming; this had its origin in Taejo's refusal to attack their neighbor.
 Shortly after his accession, he sent envoys to inform the court at Nanjing that a dynastic change had taken place.
 Envoys were also dispatched to Japan, seeking the re-establishment of amicable connections.
 The mission was successful, and Ashikaga Yoshimitsu was reported to have been favorably impressed by this embassy.
 Envoys from the Ryūkyū Kingdom were received in 1392, 1394 and 1397, as well as from Siam in 1393.

 In 1394, the new capital was established at Hanseong (present-day Seoul).

 When the new dynasty was officially promulgated, the issue of which son would be the heir to the throne was brought up.
 Although Yi Pang-wŏn, Taejo's fifth son by his first wife Queen Sinui, had contributed the most to his father's rise to power, he harbored a profound hatred against two of Taejo's key allies, Chŏng To-jŏn and Nam Ŭn.

 Both sides were fully aware of the mutual animosity and felt constantly threatened.
-When it became clear that Yi Pang-wŏn was the most worthy successor, Chŏng To-jŏn, who had meet and formed a political alliance with Queen Sindeok prior, used his influence to convince the king that the wisest choice would be the son that he loved most, not the son that he felt was best for the kingdom.
+When it became clear that Yi Pang-wŏn was the most worthy successor, Chŏng To-jŏn, who had met and formed a political alliance with Queen Sindeok prior, used his influence to convince the king that the wisest choice would be the son that he loved most, not the son that he felt was best for the kingdom.